-A 10-story flagship mall, K11 Musea is set to open along the brand new Star Avenue later this year.
-Located inside the art and design district Victoria Dockside, the mega retail and dining destination will double as an alternative museum when opened.
+A 10-story flagship mall, K11 Musea opened in October 2019, along the brand new Star Avenue.
+Located inside the art and design district Victoria Dockside, the mega retail and dining destination doubles as an alternative museum.

 Granville Road is flanked by smaller boutiques with affordable non-branded clothing items.